 For mathematics, a child may count to 10 or identify numbers on a chart.
 They may also ask questions about patterns or placing objects in order according to size.

-Once the readiness test is complete, the teacher will probably let you know any areas that your child did really well and any tips for areas where they may need additional practice.
+Once the kindergarten test is complete, the teacher will probably let you know any areas that your child did really well and any tips for areas where they may need additional practice.

 There may not be an optimal time or place to discuss the results with you right after the test.